zeek/spicy/doc/programming/language/types.rst

   initializing it with the ``N`` elements ``E_I``. ``vector<T>()`` creates an empty vector.

-- Vectors can be initialized through coercions from a list value:
+- Vectors can be initialized through coercion from a list value:
   ``vector<string> I = ["A", "B", "C"]``.

 .. include:: /autogen/types/vector.rst